jenilpatel1301/Chatbot/README.md

 If you want to contribute to the ChatBot project, you can fork the repository, make changes, and create a pull request.
 Contributions such as bug fixes, improvements, and additional features are welcome.

-## License

-The ChatBot is open source software released under the MIT License.
-You can find the full license text in the LICENSE file.